Asian stocks mixed in muted trading, echoing Wall St close

 Asian stocks mixed in muted trading, echoing Wall St closeNew

-TOKYO (AP) — Asian shares are trading mixed, echoing Wall Street’s mixed close last week.
-Japan’s benchmark Nikkei rose in Monday morning trading, while shares in South Korea and China fell.
-Australia’s index was little changed.
+TOKYO (AP) — Asian shares have meandered, echoing Wall Street’s mixed close last week.
+Japan’s benchmark Nikkei rose in Monday afternoon trading, while shares in South Korea and Hong Kong fell.
+Australia’s index was higher.
 Several central bank rate decisions are expected in the region this week, in New Zealand, South Korea and Indonesia.
-Although the Japanese index was rising, risks remained as the government prepares to extend the “state of emergency” to curb the spread of COVID-19.
-The uneven rollout for the vaccines against COVID-19 remains a factor for regional markets.
-On Wall Street on Friday, the S&P 500 ended 0.1% lower to 4,155.86, losing 0.4% for the week.
-That followed a 1.4% loss the week before.
+Tokyo shares were higher as the government prepared to extend a “state of emergency” to curb the spread of COVID-19.
+The uneven rollout for the vaccines against COVID-19 remains a risk factor for regional markets.
+On Wall Street on Friday, the S&P 500 ended lower.